garretthagen21/PiFi/README.rst

-**Note:** This project is unmaintained.
-While I would love to keep up the development on this project, it is difficult for me for several reasons:

-1. I don't have enough time.

-2. I switched to Fedora and the corresponding scripts to manage WiFi are completely different.
-I was looking into re-writing the library in order to support more than just Debian based architectures, but it was too involved.

-If anybody wants to take over the development of WiFi, please contact me.
-You can find my email in the commit message.
+**Note** PiFi is based off of the archived Wifi library originally created by Rocky Meza: https://travis-ci.org/rockymeza/wifi

 ----

-wifi
+PiFi
 ----

-Wifi provides a command line wrapper for iwlist and /etc/network/interfaces that makes it easier to connect the WiFi networks from the command line.
-The wifi command is also implemented as a library that can be used from Python.
+pifi provides a command line wrapper for iwlist and /etc/wpa_supplicant/wpa_supplicant.conf that makes it easier to connect the WiFi networks from the command line, specifically on a a Raspberry Pi Device.
+The pifi command is also implemented as a library that can be used from Python.

 ::

-    # pip install wifi
+    # pip install pifi
-    # wifi --help
+    # pifi --help

 .. image:: https://travis-ci.org/rockymeza/wifi.png?branch=master